Select from gallery

 Connect your app download QR Codes with the tools you prefer.

 Beaconstac is the easiest-to-use QR Code platform in the market.
-It is SOC-2 and GDPR compliant, provides SSO login, and offers more integration & collaboration features.
+It is SOC-2 and GDPR compliant, provides SSO login, and offers more integration & collaboration options.

-Beaconstac is a fully QR Code-focused platform, and offers extensive analytics and customization options.
+Beaconstac is a fully QR Code-focused platform, with extensive QR Code analytics and customization.

 Beaconstac provides smart redirection—meaning your app download page is just a scan away.
-Eliminate extra touch points for better conversions.
+It also offers additional support features like multi-lingual QR Codes and Facebook/Google retargeting.

 A QR Code for app downloads directs users to the relevant app store based on their mobile's operating system.
 You only need a single QR Code to enable your audience to install an app on their smartphones.
 This boosts app downloads and speeds up user conversion rates.